mikeryan/crackle/README.md

 Crack TK Mode
 -------------

-In Crack TK mode, crackle requires a PCAP file that contains a BTLE pairing event.
+In Crack TK mode, crackle requires a PCAP file that contains a BLE pairing event.
 The best way to generate such a file is to use an Ubertooth to capture a pairing event between a master and a slave.